Campus-Molndal-JIN23/todolist-JohRome/README.md

 - Use each option as you see fit and try to explore the app.
 - The app allows you to add, see, remove and edit tasks.
 - For running tests, head over to the test folder and run the tests you want to run.
-- Each test is runnable, and you can run them all at once or one by one, by clicking the green play button.

 ## Credits
 ChatGPT for help me understand things that were hard to grasp at first glance.

-#### People who helped me with this project:
-Emil.S - Said that Output.showToDoMenu() should be written cleaner - DONE

 ## Dependencies used for this program
 - logback-classic -> https://mvnrepository.com/artifact/ch.qos.logback/logback-classic